Top 10 Bible Verses to Start Your Day with Faith

 Executive Summary

 The Bible reminds us that each morning is a gift and a new opportunity to trust in His love and faithfulness.
-These 10 verses were selected based on:
+These 10 verses were selected for:

 You can read them, memorize them, or—thanks to BibleNow—listen to them with immersive backgrounds that transform your devotional time.